PlanktoScope/PlanktoScope/documentation/docs/operation/software-customization.md

 ### PlanktoScope documentation site

 The PlanktoScope OS includes a documentation site at <http://planktoscope.local/ps/docs/> for offline access to the project documentation.

+#### Hardware guides

-However, by default the offline copy of the documentation site excludes the hardware setup guides at <http://planktoscope.local/ps/docs/setup/hardware/>, because that section of the site includes many photographs which would significantly increase the size of the SD card images we provide for the PlanktoScope OS.
-You can download and the hardware setup guides to include as part of your PlanktoScope's offline copy of the documentation site while your PlanktoScope has a (perhaps temporary) connection to the internet by running the following commands in the Cockpit Terminal at <http://planktoscope.local/admin/cockpit/system/terminal> (which you should log in to with the username `pi` and the `pi` user's password, which is `copepode` by default) and then restart the PlanktoScope:
+By default the offline copy of the documentation site excludes the hardware setup guides at <http://planktoscope.local/ps/docs/setup/hardware/>, because that section of the site contains many photographs whose inclusion would significantly increase the size of the SD card images we provide for the PlanktoScope OS.

+You can download the hardware setup guides to include as part of your PlanktoScope's offline copy of the documentation site while your PlanktoScope has a (perhaps temporary) connection to the internet by running the following commands in the Cockpit Terminal at <http://planktoscope.local/admin/cockpit/system/terminal> (which you should log in to with the username `pi` and the `pi` user's password, which is `copepode` by default) and then restarting the PlanktoScope:

 ```
 forklift pallet enable-deployment-feature apps/ps/docs full-site